Video: Chicago boy wasn't holding gun when shot by officer

 In addition to posting Stillman's bodycam footage, the review board released footage from other bodycams, four third-party videos, two audio recordings of 911 calls, and six audio recordings from ShotSpotter, the technology that led police to respond to gunshots that morning in Little Village, a predominantly Hispanic neighborhood on the city's southwest side.

 Toledo and a 21-year-old man fled on foot when confronted by police.
-The 21-year-old man was arrested on a misdemeanor charge of resisting arrest.
+The man, Ruben Roman, was arrested on a misdemeanor charge of resisting arrest but was later charged with felonies including the reckless discharge of a firearm, illegal use of a weapon by a felon and child endangerment.
+He was ordered held on $150,000 bond.

 The review board, which is independent and investigates all shootings in Chicago involving police, initially said it couldn’t release the video because it showed the shooting of a minor, but it changed course after the mayor and police superintendent asked for it to be made public.